 - Stress.
 Check how you’ve been feeling lately. “[Stress] creates a huge spike of cortisol, which will throw off other hormones in a woman’s body,” explains Elizabeth Trattner, doctor of Chinese medicine and AZCIM-certified integrative medical practitioner.

-- Poor diet during older age: A study in Menopause Review suggested that during menopause, hormone changes can affect hair loss or thinning.
+- Poor diet during older age: A study in suggested that during menopause, hormone changes can affect hair loss or thinning.
 The study suggested those going through this life stage to avoid supplements and pay closer attention to their diet and eat foods rich in L-lysine (which impact iron and zinc absorption), proteins, copper, and selenium.

 Remedies for thinning hair